-The aim of this project was to conduct the Jolly Phonics programme in the teaching of English reading in public and private sectors primary schools in Pakistan and assess its impact on early grade reading outcomes
+The aim of this project was to conduct the Jolly Phonics programme in the teaching of English reading in public and private sectors primary schools in Pakistan and assess its impact on early grade reading outcomes.
+Objectives of this study under consideration were to:

-Determine if the synthetic phonics approach of teaching English, and specially the Jolly Phonics programme, leads to faster progress in the pupils' reading ability in English than those pupils not taught using the programme.
+1. Determine if the synthetic phonics approach of teaching English, and specially the Jolly Phonics programme, leads to faster progress in the pupils' reading ability in English than those pupils not taught using the programme.

-Determine whether the Jolly

-Phonics programme is

-effective for all student

-groups (gender, ECD

-experience and language

-spoken at home).
+2. Determine whether the Jolly Phonics programme is effective for all student groups (gender, ECD experience and language spoken at home).

-1.4 The Rationale of Study
+The Rationale of Study

 Teaching reading in English needs intensive trainings, skills and knowledge for teacher to be able to support students to improve their reading skills in early grades.
-Students come in school with their local language; medium of instruction is Urdu and these shifts from local language to foreign language pose difficulties for students to improve their early reading.
+Students come in school with their local language such as Punjabi ; medium of instruction is Urdu and these shifts from local language to foreign language pose difficulties for students to improve their early reading.
 Besides this, English is taught as a subject not as a language.
 Teachers need to be competent to teach reading for such a big population of students in schools.
 The objective of this study is to impart reading skills using synthetic phonic approach in students using Jolly Phonics in government schools of Lahore.